jdutel42/pDC-Antiviral-Splicing/README.md

 As presented in the next section, this has cause problems during the trimming steps and after for the alignement with STAR, because reads have been severly truncated with trimming steps, and this lead to a lots of very short reads.

 We have also found sequences with a heightened level of duplication:

 ![img/DuplicationLevel.PNG](img/DuplicationLevel.PNG)

 These sequences all belong to the same condition: the non-infected pDC+BHK condition.
 Considering that our previous PCA plot showed a lack of clusterization, it is possible that this condition presented some issues in the sequencing.

+Overall, we learned two important facts about our dataset during this step.
+The first is that the 2020 samples cannot be used because of their differences with the 2023 dataset, which creates excess variability.
+The second is that the non-infected pDC+BHK condition is unexploitable because of the duplication levels.
+We must take this into account for the following steps.

  ***